Location

 Pinagua Cuy Pens (September 2019)

 Picaflor House is an educational charity working in rural areas outside of Cusco that provides after-school services to children as well as local community outreach.
-Our group will work with a liaison from Picaflor House on a new program to support women in Pinagua through a building project and financial training that will enable them to start sustainable businesses raising and selling cuy (guinea pigs).
+Our group worked with a liaison from Picaflor House on a new program to support women in Pinagua through a building project and financial training that enables them to start sustainable businesses raising and selling cuy (guinea pigs).

-For a few days in September, WECO visited Peru to assist the Pinagua community on building cuy pens and provide a basic workshop for the women on financial management.
+For a few days in September, WECO visited Peru to assist the Pinagua community on building cuy pens and provided a basic workshop for the women on financial management.

-As a result of this project, women in Pinagua will have more control over their food production and will be able to generate (and control) revenue for their families.
+As a result of this project, women in Pinagua have more control over their food production and can generate (and control) revenue for their families.

 Huilloc Artisan Center (February 2019)